DannyNemer/dantil/README.md

 ### <a id="dantil-getPathAndLineNumber"></a>`dantil.getPathAndLineNumber()`
 <a href="#dantil-getPathAndLineNumber">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L215 "View in source") [&#x24C9;][1]

-Gets the file path and line number of where this function is invoked in the format "path:line-number".
+Gets the file path and line number in the format `filePath:lineNumber` of where this function is invoked.

 #### Returns
-*(string)*:  Returns the file path and line number in the format "path:line-number".
+*(string)*:  Returns the file path and line number in the format `filePath:lineNumber`.

 #### Example
 ```js